What is Driving Under Influence (DUI)?

 For example, you may be charged with DUI if you or the vehicle smells of marijuana, and you appeared to police to be affected by it.
 However, a pharmacological report may reveal that the quantity of marijuana in your system at the time you were driving was so minimal that it could not reasonably have affected your driving ability.
 This will provide you with a defence to the charge of DUI.

 If you are found guilty, you may be able to receive a more lenient penalty by undertaking the Traffic Offender Intervention Program.

 If you have been convicted of driving under the influence of alcohol for the second time in five years, the Interlock program is mandatory.
 After a period of licence disqualification, an Interlock device will be fitted to your car, preventing it from starting unless you provide a zero alcohol breath sample.

-What happens next with a Drive Under Influence (DUI)?
+What happens next with a DUI?

 Nyman Gibson Miralis can provide you with advice on likely penalties, available defences, and what you can do to put yourself in the best possible position to fight the charge against you.
 This may include obtaining pharmacological reports and any other factors which may be relevant in your individual circumstances.

 Nyman Gibson Miralis are experts in all aspects of drink-driving and traffic law.
 If you require assistance, contact one of our expert criminal defence lawyers